 Using layout styles inspired by museum exhibit design: Bold colors and explainer wall text

 I wanted the two book covers to work independently as well as when placed side by side.
-It was a struggle to balance the abstraction while still maintaining the childlike approachability and intrigue.
-I kept going back and forth on two ideas.
+It was challenging to balance the abstraction while still maintaining the childlike approachability and intrigue.

 Final cover design using the abstract prism refraction design